Utkagr/RTSMproject/regression/Twitter/README.md

     ## 4 -0.2701534
     ## 5 -0.2694674

-Now,our training data looks like above.
-Let's do the correlation and VIF analysis on this.
+Now,our training data looks like above.<br> Let's do the correlation and VIF analysis on this.

 ``` r
 cor(pca_data[-c(7)])